ABOUT REVERON TRIO

 Latinoamericano, among many others.

 Throughout his career, Simon Gollo has served as the Founder and Artistic Director of various music festivals in Venezuela, Aruba, and the United States intended to educate and edify young musicians.
 He was the conductor of the New Mexico State University Philharmonic from 2016-2022, and he has received numerous invitations to conduct both youth and professional orchestras through the United States, China, Mexico, El Salvador, Colombia and Brazil.

 In 2020, his album “CHAUSSON,” alongside the pianist John Novacek, and under the label IBS CLASSICAL, received vast positive international reviews in prestigious magazines like Scherzo, Melomano, Mundo Clásico, El Diario de Sevilla, and Fanfare.
 In 2021, he was selected as the recipient of a “Spring 2021 College of Arts and Sciences Outstanding Faculty Achievement in Scholarship” at New Mexico State University.

-In 2022, Simon Gollo is appointed Artistic Director of the Snow Pond/New England Music Camp and he became Associate Professor of Violin at Furman University.
+In 2022, Simon Gollo was appointed Artistic Director of the Snow Pond/New England Music Camp and he became Associate Professor of Violin at Furman University in Greenville, SC.

 Venezuelan cellist Horacio Contreras has gained esteem through a relevant activity as a performer, pedagogue and researcher.
 He is a faculty member of the University of North Texas and the Music Institute of Chicago, and he is in the roster of Melukkulturmanagement and Halac Artist together with his colleagues of the Reverón Piano Trio.